-Point of View, a literary and art magazine, is generally printed each year in the spring.
-Material for publication is accepted in both the fall and spring semesters.
-Students interested in submitting materials or assisting in production should contact Dr. Frank Smith, Liberal Arts Division, L324, extension 6777.
+Point of View, a student literary and art magazine, is published each year in the spring.
+Material for publication is accepted in summer, fall and spring semesters.
+Students interested in submitting materials or assisting in production should contact Dr. Frank Smith, Liberal Arts Division, Liberal Arts Center, L324, extension 6777.